NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     set of ground features are represented by matches in at least three of them.
 The matches are between original images (that is, before any alignment or map-projection).
 The file name is ``<output prefix>-disp-<left image>__<right image>.match``.
+This can
+    be very slow for images 50,000 or more on the side.
+Use then ``num-matches-from-disparity``.
 To not continue
     with triangulation, use ``--compute-point-cloud-center-only``.
     See :numref:`floatingintrinsics` for an application.

 num-matches-from-disparity (*integer*) (default = 0)
     Create a match file with this many points uniformly sampled from the stereo disparity.
 The matches are between original images (that is, before any alignment or map-projection).
-See also num-matches-from-disp-triplets.
+See also ``num-matches-from-disp-triplets``.

 compute-point-cloud-center-only
     Only compute the center of triangulated point cloud and exit.
 Hence,